mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 ## Customization

 Some areas of the layout can be replaced with custom components by using the `slots` and `slotProps` props.
-For example, this allows you to add new items to the toolbar in the header, such as a search bar.
+For example, this allows you to add new items to the toolbar in the header, such as a search bar or a button.

 {{"demo": "DashboardLayoutSlots.js", "height": 400, "iframe": true}}